atikhono/IPod-Shuffle-4g/README.md

 Allows to place shuffle.py into the iPod root directory permanently and run the script from there without specifying a path.

-* TODO: Disable VoiceOver by default.
+* VoiceOver disabled by default.
+Changed --disable-voiceover to --enable-voiceover.

 * TODO: Even with iTunesHelper disabled, iTunes still comes up everytime an iPod is connected thinking it is a virgin iPod.